MasoniteFramework/docs/security/encryption.md

 ### Hashing Passwords

-Again, all values passed into bcrypt need to be in bytes so we can has a password
+Again, all values passed into bcrypt need to be in bytes so we can pass in a password:

 ```py
 password = bcrypt.hashpw(